 Do not expect long phone calls every few days.
-Do not expect hours on Skype or immediate text responses.
+Do not expect hours on facetime or immediate text responses.
 Give your child plenty of ways to communicate with you, follow them on social media if they don’t mind, and just be grateful for any communication you can get.
 Even if it’s just an Instagram photo of their friends at Waffle House at 2am.

 (This is why they are always broke.)